 Q: How long has the fair been held at The Meadow Event Park?

-A: This is the fifth year.
+A: This is the sixth year.
 It moved to The Meadow Event Park in 2009 from its former location at the Richmond Raceway Complex.

 Q: When is next year’s fair?